programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ### YouTube and Scholarly Research

-While YouTube has often been associated with entertainment, it is also a place where significant debates – explicit and implicit – about the importance and meaning of current events plays out between politically and socially diverse YouTube viewers.
+While YouTube has often been associated with entertainment, it is also a place where significant debates – explicit and implicit – about the importance and meaning of current events play out between politically and socially diverse YouTube viewers.
 The multimedia platform houses a wealth of culturally-relevant data that researchers and academics have begun to explore.

 Built into YouTube’s structure as a video sharing platform is a space for extensive user comments and discussions.
 While YouTube comments often take the form of short responses to the video and to other comments, their content and purpose can vary widely.
-These comments frequently reveal ideological leanings, elicited by the commenter's reaction to viewing a specific video, or by seeing another viewers' comment in response to a video.
+These comments frequently reveal ideological leanings, elicited by the commenter's reaction to viewing a specific video, or by seeing another viewer's comment in response to a video.

 Recent scholarship on YouTube's political dimensions has often explored the complicated problem of causation between viewing and changing perspectives.
-For example, a wide range of qualitative sociological studies of YouTube users have explored whether users we're radicalized through the platform.
-While causation can be difficult to measure, YouTube video comments represent a unique body of text – or corpus – of discourse useful for wide-ranging research on how viewers receive and perceive politically charged messages from moving image media.
+For example, a wide range of qualitative sociological studies of YouTube users have explored whether users were radicalized through the platform.
+While causation can be difficult to measure, YouTube video comments represent a unique corpus of textual discourse useful for wide-ranging research on how viewers receive and perceive politically charged messages from moving image media.

-Videos, including their titles, related metadata, and content itself, incite a reaction in viewers, where discussions and replies play out often for tens of thousands of comments.
-These comments can frame subsequent viewers' encounter with the video content, influencing their thoughts, and prompting them to share their interpretations in a reply or new comment, even years after a video has been posted.
+Videos, including their titles and related metadata, incite a reaction in viewers, where discussions and replies play out often for tens of thousands of comments.
+These comments can frame subsequent viewers' encounters with the video content, influencing their thoughts, and prompting them to share their interpretations in a reply or new comment, even years after a video has been posted.
 This means that while the dialogue between comments may represent an immediate back-and-forth between individuals, it can also involve extended hiatus and reactivation of discussion between a different group of participants.

 For the purposes of this lesson, we'll analyze an expansive dataset to find broad discursive patterns and features, exploring ideologically salient topics rather than the minutaie of individual interactions.
 Readers should still consider exploring the temporal dimensions of their own corpus when building upon the methodologies presented in this lesson.